rust-lang/book/second-edition/src/ch01-00-introduction.md

 In the end, there's no wrong way to read a book: if you want to skip ahead, go for it!
 You may have to jump back if you find things confusing.
 Do whatever works for you.

+An important part of the process of learning Rust is learning how to read the error messages that the compiler gives you.
+As such, we'll be showing a lot of code that doesn't compile, and the error message the compiler will show you in that situation.
+As such, if you pick a random example, it may not compile!
+Please read the surrounding text to make sure that you didn't happen to pick one of the in-progress examples.

 Finally, there are some appendices.
 These contain useful information about the language in a more reference-like format.